Search in MDM

 Further

-Manual-Mecanica response on the refrigerant and fan leakage does not work
+Manual-mechanics response on the topic of refrigerant leak and fan not working

-thanks for your contribution and help.
-The car I talk about (my car) is a skoda Felicia Glx 1.3, like the image of my profile but not tuning.
+thanks for your input and help.
+The car I'm talking about (my car) is a Skoda Felicia GLX 1.3, like the one in my profile picture, but not modified.

-Greetings companion and thanks again for your help;)
+Cheers, mate, and thanks again for your help.;)

 Please connect or create account to join the conversation.